gardenfence/blocklist/README.md

 One of the aims of the Garden Fence blocklist is simplicity.
 There is only one list, it can be used for manual or automatic import, and I aim to keep it as straightforward as I can.

 It might not suit your needs though.
-These are some other recommended lists which you might find useful:
+These are some other lists which you might find useful:

 - [Seirdy's Fediverse Blocklists](https://seirdy.one/posts/2023/05/02/fediverse-blocklists/) has several manually curated block lists in different levels of severity.

-- [Oliphant’s Blocklists](https://writer.oliphant.social/oliphant/blocklists) contains a variety of lists automatically combined from a variety of sources.
+- [Oliphant’s Blocklists](https://writer.oliphant.social/oliphant/blocklists) contains a variety of lists automatically combined from several reference sources.